Eharo (Barkcloth Mask)

-Hood Museum of Art, Dartmouth College: Acquired by exchange from the Fairbanks Museum and Planetarium, St. Johnsbury, Vermont
+Hood Museum of Art, Dartmouth: Acquired by exchange from the Fairbanks Museum and Planetarium, St. Johnsbury, Vermont

 Not on view